moloch--/reasonably-secure-electron/README.md

 Since Electron applications are built on web application technologies, unsurprisingly they're often vulnerable to the same flaws found in your everyday web application.
 Whereas in the past web applications flaws have generally been confined to the browser's sandbox, no such limitations exist (by default) in Electron.
 This change has led to a significant increase in the impact a Cross-site Scripting (XSS) bug can have, since the attacker will gain access to the NodeJS APIs.
 Back in 2016 [Matt Bryant](https://twitter.com/IAmMandatory), [Shubs Shah](https://twitter.com/infosec_au), and I release some research on finding and exploiting these vulnerabilities in Electron and other native web frameworks.
 We demonstrating remote code execution vulnerabilities in Textual IRC, Azure Storage Explorer, and multiple markdown editors, as well as a flaw that allowed [remote disclosure of all iMessage data](https://know.bishopfox.com/blog/2016/04/if-you-cant-break-crypto-break-the-client-recovery-of-plaintext-imessage-data) on MacOS, and created a cross-platform self-propagating worm in RocketChat in our presentation at [Kiwicon](https://www.kiwicon.org/).

 But what is the root cause of XSS and why is it so hard to prevent?
 There's a common misconception that the proper fix for a cross-site scripting is sanitizing user input.
-The notation that sanitizing user input can concretely fix an XSS issue is __untrue__, the only proper fix for XSS is _contextual output encoding_.
+The notation that sanitizing user input can concretely fix an XSS issue is untrue, the only proper fix for XSS is contextual output encoding.
 That said, it's still a good idea to sanitize user input so do that too (and be sure you're sanitize using a whitelist, not a blacklist) --but you need to ensure it's done _in addition to proper output encoding_.
 A good rule of thumb is: "sanitize input, encode output," but what does contextual encoding entail?
 Let's explore the details of a couple recent exploits to better understand how XSS manifests and how to prevent it.

 ### Bloodhound AD